Catalytic Transformations of Pure Entangled States

 One of the first examples~\cite{JonathanPhysRevLett.83.3566} demonstrating the power of catalysis in quantum theory involves pure entangled states shared by two parties, Alice and Bob.
 Two states, denoted by $\ket{\psi}^{AB}$ and $\ket{\phi}^{AB}$, are chosen such that no LOCC procedure can convert $\ket{\psi}^{AB}$ into $\ket{\phi}^{AB}$.
 Such states can be found using conditions for LOCC transformations presented in~\cite{NielsenPhysRevLett.83.436}.
 Even if a direct conversion from $\ket{\psi}^{AB}$ to $\ket{\phi}^{AB}$ is not possible, in some cases conversion can still be achieved by using a catalyst.
 This is an additional quantum system in an entangled state $\ket{\mu}^{A'B'}$, enabling the transformation $\ket{\psi}^{AB} \otimes \ket{\mu}^{A'B'} \rightarrow \ket{\phi}^{AB} \otimes \ket{\mu}^{A'B'}$.
 Since the state of the catalyst remains unchanged in the process, it can be reused for another transformation in the future.
 A complete characterization of pure quantum states which can be transformed into each other via LOCC with a catalyst has so far remained open.
-Partial results addressing this question have been presented over the last decades~\cite{VidalPhysRevA.62.012304,DuanPhysRevA.71.042319,Turgut_2007,Klimesh0709.3680,Aubrun2008,GraboweckyPhysRevA.99.052348}.
+Partial results addressing this question have been presented over the last decades~\cite{VidalPhysRevA.62.012304,DuanPhysRevA.71.042319,Turgut_2007,Klimesh0709.3680,Aubrun2008,SandersPhysRevA.79.054302,GraboweckyPhysRevA.99.052348}.

-Catalysis is also useful in quantum thermodynamics, lifting the well known second law in the classical domain to many second laws in the quantum regime~\cite{Brandao3275}.
+Catalysis also enhances transformations in quantum thermodynamics, lifting the well known second law in the classical domain to many second laws in the quantum regime~\cite{Brandao3275}.
+Moreover, in quantum thermodynamics any quantum state can be used as a universal catalyst~\cite{Lipka-Bartosik2006.16290}.
 Catalytic properties of quantum coherence~\cite{BuPhysRevA.93.042326,StreltsovRevModPhys.89.041003}, purity~\cite{GOUR20151}, and theories having certain symmetries~\cite{Marvian_2013} have also been considered.
 There has also been significant interest in correlated catalysts~\cite{AbergPhysRevLett.113.150402,Vaccaro_2018,LostaglioPhysRevLett.123.020403,Wilminge19060241}.
 Allowing a catalyst to build up correlations with the system has shown to enhance the transformation power of the corresponding procedure~\cite{BoesPhysRevLett.122.210402,wilming2020entropy,shiraishi2020quantum}.

 In this Letter we consider \emph{catalytic LOCC transformations}.
-For a bipartite system $S = AB$ a catalytic LOCC transformation is defined as
+For a bipartite system $S = AB$, a catalytic LOCC transformation is defined as